Congratulations! You’ve graduated from college and are ready to take on the world.

 Visit their contact us page for additional information.

-To get in touch with MyFedLoan online, go to their website, sign in to your account and send a secure email.
-This is to ensure your privacy when asking account specific questions.
+To get in touch with MyFedLoan online, go to their website, head to account sign in, and send a secure email.
+This is to ensure your privacy when asking account-specific questions.

 While borrowers do not get to choose which federal student loan service they work with, customers of MyFedLoan are typically pleased with their experience.
 The company has several customer service options to help you get started with the platform and to help you make payments along the way.